 Why effort matters more than delight

-In 2013, research leaders with CEB, now Gartner, set out to answer three critical questions for customer service leaders:
+In 2013, research leaders with Gartner set out to answer three critical questions for customer service leaders:

 - To what extent does customer service matter in driving customer loyalty?